What Is a Broken Nose?

 You might not be sure if it's broken.
 When in doubt, see a doctor.
-It's wise to go sooner rather than later to avoid problems.
+It's better to go sooner rather than later to avoid problems.

 These are common symptoms of a nasal fracture: